benjaminmenetrier/EnVarPractical/README.md

 # EnVarPractical

-The script `envar_tocomplete.py` should be completed to practice the implementation of EnVar methods:
+Scripts to practice the implementation of EnVar methods.

+Goal: implement the different B matrices as full matrices and as sequences of sparse operators, and compare them with Dirac tests

+Content:
-- Exercise 1: about the pure sampled covariance matrix
+- Exercise 1: pure sampled covariance matrix
-- Exercise 2: about the localized covariance matrix
+- Exercise 2: localized covariance matrix
-- Exercise 3: about the hybrid covariance matrix
+- Exercise 3: hybrid covariance matrix

-Solutions are available in the script `envar_completed.py`.
+Requires the tools available in "utilities.py".

-Some tools required in the exercises are provided in `utilities.py`.
+Data assimilation formation at Cerfacs 2023.

+Programming: Benjamin Menetrier, 2023 (benjamin.menetrier@met.no)

+Licensing: this code is distributed under the APACHE 2 license Copyright (c) 2023 Meteorologisk Institutt